annaorteu/wrath/README.md

 ---

 *Wrath* is a program for the visualisation and identification of candidate structural variants (SVs) from linked read data.
-Wrath calculates barcode sharing between windows of a given chromosome and produces heatmap plots that are useful to explore the data and identify candidate SBs.
+Wrath calculates barcode sharing between windows of a given chromosome and produces heatmap plots that are useful to explore the data and identify candidate SVs.
 The pipeline can also automatically detect large SVs by using a double approach of z-scores threasholds and prediction bands from modelling of the data.

 <!-- omit in toc -->
 ## On this page